 Buttercream Recipes Using Thick or Semi-Solid Ingredients:

 Different ingredients have different viscosities which can affect how much liquid needs to be used in your recipe.
-If you find that your icing is too thick after you mix in your flavor, add more milk.
-For icing that’s too thin, add more confectioners’ sugar.
+If you find that your frosting is too thick after you mix in your flavor, add more milk.
+For frosting that’s too thin, add more confectioners’ sugar.

 - Raspberry Buttercream Frosting